-- Preview Email Newsletter

 WASHINGTON, July 11 -- The California Construction and Industrial Materials Association (CalCIMA) has submitted a public comment letter to the U.S. Fish and Wildlife Service, urging improvements to conservation benefit agreements and habitat conservation plans (HCPs).
 The letter, authored by Adam Harper, Senior Director of Policy, highlights the need for enhancements to increase effectiveness and efficiency within the current conservation planning framework.

-CalCIMA represents around 70 produce more ST
+CalCIMA represents around 70 producer companies operating across California, providing more ST

 CalInovates Urge Addressing Live Ticketing Concerns in Public Comment Letter (10)